dikortis/LetsTalkETC/Episodes/Episode_10.md

-there's a recent article where a person was trying to define the difference between immutability of history and immutability of process as well yeah and the basic point of it is that we have to start defining our principle because anytime we make a change as a community
+there's a recent article where a person was trying to define the difference between immutability of history and immutability of process as well and the basic point of it is that we have to start defining our principle because anytime we make a change as a community